 READ MORE: 13 Best Cenotes in Tulum

-One of my favorite cenotes in Tulum is Cenote Dos Ojos.
-This cenote almost needs no introduction – it’s that popular!
 You can’t help but be amazed by the color of the water of Cenote Dos Ojos, which is a beautiful turquoise blue that almost looks photoshopped.
 You can snorkel, dive, or simply swim here.

-Located halfway between Tulum and Playa del Carmen, Cenote Azul boasts beautiful crystal clear, turquoise waters.
+Located halfway between Tulum and Playa del Carmen, Cenote Azul boasts crystal clear, turquoise waters.
 Cenote Azul is an open-type cenote that looks like a natural pool, with cliffs where you can jump off from.

 You can combine a few cenotes in one day and visit them on your own, or you can join a tour for a hassle-free experience.
 I’ve written a whole post about the best cenote tours from Tulum, but here are my favorites.